Open-STEM/IntroToRoboticsV2/course/course_info/joining_platforms.rst

 GitHub issues
 -------------

-Another way to contact us, particularly about issues with any of the software is to create issues in the GitHub repositories where the software is developed.
+Another way to contact us, particularly about issues or bugs with any of the software is to create issues in the GitHub repository where the software is developed.

-We will have more information about this when the software becomes live.
+To create a GitHub issue for the XRP team to adress, navigate to our
+`GitHub repository's issue page <https://github.com/Open-STEM/XRP-Library/issues>`_ and select "New issue".
+Describe your problem in detail and click "Submit new issue" to post your issue in the repository.
+A member of the XRP team will reach out if we have further questions.